 Satsuma biwa(Japanese lute)

-which are performed in honor of the deities in front of the main shrine building.
+All performed in honor of the deities in front of the main shrine.

 Meiji Spring Grand Festival Schedule